 As of December 31, 2014, we had a net tangible book deficit of \$(51.5) million, or \$(21.64) per share of common stock.
-On a pro forma basis, after giving effect to the issuance and sale of 3,200,000 shares of Series D-1 redeemable convertible preferred stock in February 2015 and our receipt of \$3.9 million in net proceeds therefrom, and the conversion or reclassification of the outstanding shares of our redeemable convertible preferred stock into 5,980,136 shares of our common stock upon the closing of this offering, which will automatically occur upon the closing of this offering, and the conversion of outstanding warrants to purchase shares of redeemable convertible preferred stock into warrants to purchase common stock upon the closing of this offering, our pro forma net tangible book deficit would have been \$(23.4) million, or \$(2.80) per share of common stock.
+On a pro forma basis, after giving effect to the issuance and sale of 3,200,000 shares of Series D-1 redeemable convertible preferred stock in February 2015 and our receipt of \$3.9 million in net proceeds therefrom, and the conversion or reclassification of the outstanding shares of our redeemable convertible preferred stock into 5,916,200 shares of our common stock upon the closing of this offering, assuming that the initial public offering price is \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, which will automatically occur upon the closing of this offering, and the conversion of outstanding warrants to purchase shares of redeemable convertible preferred stock into warrants to purchase common stock upon the closing of this offering, our pro forma net tangible book deficit would have been \$(23.4) million, or \$(2.82) per share of common stock.

-After giving effect to the issuance and sale of 5,090,909 shares of our common stock in this offering at the initial public offering price of \$11.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2014 would have been \$13.5 million, or \$1.92 per share of common stock.
-This represents an immediate increase in the pro forma net tangible book value of \$4.72 per share to existing stockholders, and an immediate dilution in the pro forma net tangible book value of \$9.08 per share to investors purchasing shares of our common stock in this offering.
+After giving effect to the issuance and sale of 4,000,000 shares of our common stock in this offering at an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2014 would have been \$12.3 million, or \$1.80 per share of common stock.
+This represents an immediate increase in the pro forma net tangible book value of \$4.62 per share to existing stockholders, and an immediate dilution in the pro forma net tangible book value of \$11.20 per share to investors purchasing shares of our common stock in this offering.
 The following table illustrates this per share dilution: